 However, there are also listings for rooms half the size as that.
 These can be as little as $70 per night.
 Overall, if your trip ends up being seven days, then you can expect to spend a minimum of $490 on overnight expenses.

 Days of Travel

 As you can see, the costs of moving to Alaska may seem like a lot at first glance.
-However, if you compare these prices to shipping your belongings and airfare, you’ll find that a U-Haul is the most cost-efficient method for moving to Alaska.
+However, if you compare these prices to shipping your belongings and airfare, you will find that a U-Haul is probably the most cost-efficient method for moving to Alaska.

 If you are planning on moving to Alaska, then you already know that Alaska is a great place to live!